MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="format"></a>Formatar

-nove ou dez dígitos que contêm backslash opcional
+nove ou 10 dígitos que contêm backslash opcional

 ### <a name="pattern"></a>Padrão